Ya’ll, the time has finally come! It is classroom reveal time, so join me on a tour around my middle school classroom.

 This area of the room is where I teach my introduction to new material.
 I use this whiteboard space that is taped off with washi tape to record points for each class or any missing work.
 My vertical number line is from Math=Love.
 Also, this eraser is a game changer.
 The hand signals can be found here and is one of the routines and procedures that is a must teach for middle school.

 The pockets are holding pictures that I printed out.
 I grabbed the pockets at the Target dollar section too.
 It is also what I used to label my supply bins.
 They are amazing.
 I can switch out the pictures really easily too.
 I have also chosen some of my most memorable student art to hang here.
 Also, the black and white picture of me teaching was a Teacher Appreciation present that my principle gave to all the teachers last year.
 She hired a professional photographer to take pictures of us in action.
-It looks like I nodded off in my picture.
-I assure you that I was awake.
 And the clipboard holds my rosters, but I prefer to hang it cute side face up.

 Hello, word wall!
-I leave my words up all year long, and I place them under the appropriate category.
+I put up new words as we learn them, and I place them under the appropriate category.
 By the end of the year, this wall is completely covered.

 My bulletin boards are painted navy.
 They appear black in the photos.
 The borders are from the Target dollar section.
 I stocked up, so that I can replace them if they wear out over the course of the following years.
 That is how much I love them!
 I plan on posting relevant anchor charts based on our current unit on the blank center board.
 My mastery trackers will go on the third board.
 Our campus tracks student mastery of each state standard.
 It is hard to not fill up all the bulletin board space right now, but I need space to allow my classroom to grow.
 Remember, your classroom does not have to be ‘done.’
 Mathematical Practice Posters are from Everybody Loves a Genius and can be downloaded here.